clanderson87/HeyGubamint/README.md

 So...

-This was my Backend Capstone at [http://www.nashvillesoftwareschool.com](Nashville Softeware School).
+This was my Backend Capstone at [Nashville Software School](http://www.nashvillesoftwareschool.com).
 I'm not proud of it, but it happened.
 I take that back.
 I *am* proud of it, I just wish it was different.

-I was part of [http://nss-cohort-e2.github.io/](evening cohort 2) at NSS.
+I was part of [evening cohort 2](http://nss-cohort-e2.github.io/) at NSS.
 We spent a year, three times a week, learning all about the fundementals of web development and C#.

 And then demo day happened.